swkeep/qb-expandableVehicleTrunk/README.md

         }
     },
 ```

-** [index] index is vehicle class you need to add them and set capacity manually
+\*\* [index] index is vehicle class you need to add them and set capacity manually

 # instalation

-* import expandableVehicleTrunk.sql
+- import expandableVehicleTrunk.sql
-* find "if CurrentVehicle ~= nil then -- Trunk" in qb-inventory/client/main.lua
+- find "if CurrentVehicle then -- Trunk" in qb-inventory/client/main.lua
-* then add code below aftter first line ("local vehicleClass = GetVehicleClass(curVeh)")
+- then add code below aftter first line ("local vehicleClass = GetVehicleClass(curVeh)")

 ```lua
 local plate = QBCore.Functions.GetPlate(curVeh)
 ```

-* now find code below and edit it as
+- now find code below and edit it as

 ```lua
 local other = {